 The suppressors continue to be laser marked with the make, model and NSN as always.

-A feature which is different to my current knowledge of Surefire suppressors: there is what appears to be a blob of epoxy on the top dead center of the suppressors.
-This serves as a palpable indexing mark.
+A feature which is different to my current knowledge of Surefire suppressors: there is pressure weld present, which is a safety feature.

 Now, for use I have a real L119A2 upper so I obviously fitted the flash hider and suppressor and went shooting.